 Robbery Defenses & Punishment│California Penal Code 211 PC

 In California, “Robbery” is charged under Penal Code 211 pc and it’s an inherently dangerous offense carrying severe penalties if convicted.
 It’s a strike offense applied to California’s Three Strike laws where a robbery conviction could be used as an enhancement in the event you’re convicted of any subsequent felony.
 Additionally, robbery is straight felony and cannot be reduced to a misdemeanor regardless of the facts or circumstances of your case.
 If you’re a robbery suspect, law enforcement will attempt to contact you.
-It’s in your best interest not to give any statement to police, demand for an attorney, and contact an Orange County violent crimes attorney at the investigations earliest juncture.
+It’s in your best interest not to give any statement to police, demand for an attorney, and contact an Newport Beach violent crimes attorney at the investigations earliest juncture.
 The more you speak to police, the more you limit your options in defending the charges in court.
 You may find the following article helpful as it will address 8 important things you should know about Robbery charges.

 1. What is the Definition of Robbery?

 Robbery is defined under PC 211 as, “…the felonious taking of personal property in the possession of another, for his or her person or immediate presence, and against his or her will, accomplished by means of force or fear.”